CELPIP Speaking TaskDescribing a Scene

 Mistake 1: Lack of Spatial Organization

-Many candidates jump around randomly without a clear structure (foreground → middle → background).
+Many candidates jump around randomly instead of describing the picture in a clear order.

 Weak: